Kamsi-yonna/Kamsi-yonna/README.md

 *   🛠   My stack includes Webflow, Nuxt(vue.js), Astro, Typescript & Tailwind.css.
 *   🤝  I'm open to collaborating on front-end web development Projects.
-*   ⚡  I am also an architect and interior designer and I am deeply passionate about solving problems with design.
+*   🏠  I am also an <a href="https://etiobikamsi.wixsite.com/kamsiyonna">architect & interior designer<a> and I am deeply passionate about solving problems with design.
 *   ✉️  You can send me an <a href="mailto:etiobikamsi@gmail.com">email</a>.
 *   ✍🏾  <a href="https://wearecheck.co/thoughts/from-blueprints-to-bugs">The last time I wrote<a>